-The stock options become exercisable on the third anniversary of the grant date, contingent on continued employment through the vesting date, and expire ten years from the date of grant.
-The stock options have an exercise price of \$43.24, \$49.60, \$43.30 and \$41.86 per share, which was the closing price of a share of our common stock on February 25, 2020, February 20, 2019, February 7, 2018 and June 1, 2018, respectively, as reported by the NYSE.
-Other material terms of our option awards are described above under "Compensation Discussion and Analysis-2020 Compensation Decisions-Long-Term Equity Incentive Awards."
+The stock options granted in 2021 become exercisable ratably over three years on the anniversary of the date of grant, contingent on continued employment through each vesting date.
+The stock options granted in 2020 and 2019 become exercisable on the third anniversary of the grant date, contingent on continued employment through the vesting date, and expire ten years from the date of grant.
+The stock options have an exercise price of \$43.13, \$43.24 and \$49.60 per share, which was the closing price of a share of our common stock on February 10, 2021, February 25, 2020 and February 20, 2019, respectively, as reported by the NYSE.
+Other material terms of our option awards are described above under "Compensation Discussion and Analysis-2021 Compensation Decisions-Long-Term Equity Incentive Awards."

-Outstanding Equity Awards at December 31, 2020
+Outstanding Equity Awards at December 31, 2021

-The following table provides information regarding the stock options and other equity awards held by the NEOs as of December 31, 2020.
+The following table provides information regarding the stock options and other equity awards held by the NEOs as of December 31, 2021.